 Passed in course ENT 4400 and ENT 4220/Gründerskolen.

 Recommended previous knowledge

-ENT4300 - Entrepreneurship and internationalisation,ENT4310 - Business economics and marketing (discontinued),ENT4400 - Innovation strategy and management
+ENT4300 – Entrepreneurship and Internationalisation,ENT4310 – Business economics and marketing (discontinued),ENT4400 – Corporate Innovation Strategies and Project Management

 Project based with internship / cooperation with local technology company.